lingtjien/Grid-Tiling-Kwin/README.md

 ## Extra Settings Info

-These are settings that you can adjust in KWin which are unrelated to this script but work well together with this script and the recommended settings.
+These are settings that you can adjust in KWin which are unrelated to this script.

 ### Transparant Blurry Menu